RaphaelIT7/gmod-holylib/README.md

 Call it with `0` / `NULL` to reset it and let the `HLTVDirector` take control again.<br>

 > [!NOTE]
 > This won't set it for new clients.
-You have to call it again for thoes.<br>
+You have to call it again for those.<br>

 ### CHLTVClient
 This is a metatable that is pushed by this module.
 It contains the functions listed below<br>
 This class is based off the `CBaseClient` class and inherits its functions.<br>

 #### string CHLTVClient:\_\_tostring()
-Returns the a formated string.<br>
+Returns the a formatted string.<br>
 Format: `CHLTVClient [%i][%s]`<br>
 `%i` -> UserID<br>
 `%s` -> ClientName<br>